Tricontinental Conference (1966): Content of the Conference

 In addition to national liberation and anti-imperialist struggles as being main issues on the agenda, delegates also discussed and debated models of economic development.
-During the conference, economic planning that prioritized nation development was emphasized, in order to minimize economic ties to the West.
-Delegates agreed that such nation building projects would be focused on accomplishing equality and social justice through radical measures, particularly through agrarian reform.
-In addition, delegates at the conference reached a consensus that the political and economic relations between Africa, Asia, and Latin America would be premised on the principles of equality and mutual interest where no state would advance their own interests at the expense of another.
+During the conference, economic planning that prioritized nation development was emphasized in order to minimize economic ties to the West.
+Delegates agreed that such nation-building projects would be focused on accomplishing equality and social justice through radical measures, particularly through agrarian reform.
+In addition, delegates at the conference reached a consensus that the political and economic relations between Africa, Asia, and Latin America would be premised on the principles of equality and mutual interest, where no state would advance their own interests at the expense of another.
 In terms of international economics, the conference envisioned a new economic policy that saw the Global South as one entity; delegates agreed that the financial relationship with the West would no longer be subject to one-sided development needs.
 Instead, negotiations were viewed as an action undertaken collectively, based on the idea that the development of individual nations would be strongly connected to the overall development of the Global South.
 The Tricontinental Conference re-imagined a world characterized by cooperation and solidarity across the Global South.

 American Intervention in Vietnam

 The American intervention in the Vietnam War was a major topic during the conference.
-All participants condemned the American war in Vietnam as imperialist and aggressive, and further emphasized their support and solidarity with the Vietnamese.
+All participants condemned the American war in Vietnam as imperialist and aggressive and further emphasized their support and solidarity with the Vietnamese.
 Nguyen Van Tien, the representative of the National Liberation Front of South Vietnam, requested support at the conference for the Vietnamese people against the Americans.
-Tran Danh Tuyen, the North Vietnamese representative also proposed a resolution that the US end its war in South Vietnam unconditionally, stop bombing North Vietnam, withdraw American troops and arms from South Vietnam, dismantle military bases in South Vietnam, and respect Vietnamese sovereignty.
-The support and solidarity that Vietnamese resistance against US imperialism garnered during the conference was apparent in the pledge of “unrestricted support” to the Vietnamese by Cuban president Osvaldo Dorticos, and Dominican representative Cayetano Rodriguez del Prado’s pledge to revolutionize the Dominican Republic into “the Vietnam of Latin America.”
+Tran Danh Tuyen, the North Vietnamese representative, also proposed a resolution that the US end its war in South Vietnam unconditionally, stop bombing North Vietnam, withdraw American troops and arms from South Vietnam, dismantle military bases in South Vietnam, and respect Vietnamese sovereignty.
+The support and solidarity that Vietnamese resistance against US imperialism garnered during the conference were apparent in the pledge of “unrestricted support” to the Vietnamese by Cuban president Osvaldo Dorticos and Dominican representative Cayetano Rodriguez del Prado’s pledge to revolutionize the Dominican Republic into “the Vietnam of Latin America.”
 The idea of Vietnam as a model for other countries struggling against colonialism, neo-colonialism, and imperialism, particularly American imperialism, was a major theme throughout the discussions of the conference.
 Though not present at the Tricontinental Conference, Che Guevara sent a letter to be read at the conference in which he called for “two, three, many Vietnams” as a way to fight imperialism in the global south.